 Interest is subject to a flat 10% tax rate.
 The tax base is the amount of the calculated interest.
 Interest on bonds issued by the state and local government units (LGUs), public loans, and call deposits is not subject to taxation.

-The taxation of interest on time savings is postponed until 1 January 2023.
+The taxation of interest on time savings is postponed until accession of North Macedonia to the European Union.

 Capital gains refer to the income realised by the taxpayer as a positive difference from the sales of real estate, securities, share of capital, shares issued from investment funds, and other movables and immovable property.